quixio/quix-samples/python/write/Fraud-Ingest/README.md

 This is part of the Fraud Detection project:

-- **Fraud Detection I - Ingest**: project that writes transaction data into topic
+- Fraud Detection I - Ingest (this one): project that writes transaction data into topic
 - Fraud Detection II - Clean: project that reads raw transaction data and cleans it (dummyfication)
 - Fraud Detection III - Predict: project that writes the cleaned transaction data and uses it to predict fraud using a loaded machine learning model.